Carpet cleaning is essential to keeping a hygienic home, but the process carries risks.

-It’s comparatively simple to mask the scent of fumes from professional carpet cleaners, as many have in-built deodorizing qualities.
-If this isn’t the case, air freshener or carpet shampoo will do the trick.
+It’s comparatively easy to mask the scent of fumes from professional carpet cleaners, as many have in-built deodorizing qualities.
+If not, air freshener or carpet shampoo works.

-Alas, just because you can’t smell the fumes of potentially toxic chemicals, this doesn’t mean they’ve gone.
-Off-gassing can last a while and remain prominent for at least 48 hours.
+Just because you can’t smell the fumes of toxic chemicals, this doesn’t mean they’ve entirely gone.
+Off-gassing can last a while and remain prominent for up to 48 hours.

-Take these steps to reduce the hazards of sleeping in a room where the carpets have just been cleaned:
+Take these steps to reduce the hazards of sleeping in a room with newly cleaned carpets:

-- Open all windows if possible – this gives the gases somewhere to escape.
+- Open all windows if possible because this gives the gases somewhere to escape.

-- Consider purchasing an air purifier or house plants to absorb the gases.
+- Buy an air purifier or house plants to absorb the gases.

 - Use a tower fan to move the gases around the room.
-Avoid sleeping next to this fan.
+Avoid sleeping in front of a fan.

-There’s no immediate fix for VOCs.
-If you need to sleep in a room after carpet cleaning, schedule your activity accordingly and leave time to ventilate the area.
+There’s no immediate solution for VOCs.
+If you need to sleep in a room after carpet cleaning, schedule the activity and allow sufficient time to ventilate the area.

-If you’re keen to avoid the hazards associated with professional carpet cleaning, you may wish to create a DIY solution.
-This will likely prevent toxic fumes, but there are no guarantees it will be as effective.
+If you want to avoid the hazards of professional carpet cleaning, you may wish to create a DIY solution.
+This will likely prevent toxic fumes, but there are no guarantees it’ll be as effective.

-- Locate a solid bucket with a capacity of over one gallon.
+- Locate a solid bucket with a capacity of over 1 gallon.

-- Apply two ounces of an all-purpose cleaning solution – Lysol is the cheapest and most effective.
+- Apply 2 ounces of an all-purpose cleaning solution like Lysol.

-- Apply a tablespoon of liquid laundry detergent.
+- Apply 1 tablespoon of liquid laundry detergent.

-- Apply a scoop of stain remover, like OxiClean.
+- Apply 1 scoop of stain remover, like OxiClean.

-- Mix all these ingredients until everything has dissolved.
+- Mix the ingredients until everything has dissolved.

-- Pour one gallon of hot (not boiling) water over the solution.
+- Pour 1 gallon of hot (not boiling) water over the solution.
 If it starts to bubble, slow down.

-Once the solution is ready, apply it by hand using a sponge or scrubbing brush, or hire a carpet cleaning machine from a hardware store and let this do the hard work.
+Once the solution is ready, apply it manually with a sponge or scrubbing brush, or hire a carpet cleaning machine from a hardware store and let it do the hard work.
 Once the carpets are dry, you’re finished.

-Using this solution, you can sleep in a bedroom immediately after cleaning your carpets.
-Review the results after a day or two and decide if you need to upgrade to a professional cleaning solution, accepting the potential hazards.
+This solution lets you sleep in a bedroom immediately after cleaning your carpets.
+Review the results after 1-2 days (appearance, odor, etc.) and decide if you need a professional cleaning solution.

-Cleaning a carpet isn’t quite as dangerous as fitting an entirely new covering to a bedroom floor, but potentially dangerous chemicals will still be involved.
-Always keep this in mind when arranging maintenance of a bedroom carpet.
+Cleaning a carpet isn’t as dangerous as fitting an entirely new carpet to a bedroom floor, but dangerous chemicals are still involved.
+Keep this in mind when caring for your bedroom carpets.